 PROBABLE QUANTITATIVE AND QUALITATIVE IMPACT ON BUSINESS ENTITIES (INCLUDE QUANTIFIABLE DATA WHERE POSSIBLE): The owners and operators of businesses subject to these fees will benefit from a better funded air pollution control program that was established to protect the public health and environment.
-The impact on business entities that are minor facilities will be an increased annual operating fee based on the proposed CPI adjustment.
+The impact on business entities that are minor facilities will be an increased annual operating fee.

-THIS RULE IMPACT STATEMENT WAS PREPARED ON: November 1, 2022 MODIFIED ON:
+THIS RULE IMPACT STATEMENT WAS PREPARED ON: November 1, 2022 MODIFIED ON: December 1, 2022